 Beyond a possible spacing effect, our results are also broadly consistent with the discriminative contrast hypothesis.
-Specifically, in Experiments 3 and 4, the interleaving group practiced on both tenses in each session in alternating fashion, whereas the blocked group trained on only one tense per session.
+Specifically, in Experiments 3 and 4, the interleaved group practiced both tenses in each session (alternating between them as they did), whereas the blocked group never trained on both tenses in either session.
 As noted earlier, this design may constitute a more powerful manipulation of discriminative contrast than that used in Experiments 1 and 2.